 Whether you want to learn web design or go freelance or work for a company, you must remain on the schedule and be a successful web designer for your projects.
-It can include learning productivity software such as task lists or programs, or, in particular, learning resources like Trello or JIRA if you work in a large organization.
+It can include learning productivity software such as task lists or programs, or, in particular, learning resources like Basecamp or Jira if you work in a large organization.

 Regardless of the tools, it is essential to master how you prioritize and monitor your work in the busy world of web design.